testla-project/testla-screenplay-playwright-js/docs/screenplay_elements/Web/Actions/get.md

 # Get

 The `Get` class is an action class in the Screenplay pattern designed for use with the `@testla/screenplay` library.
-This class enables actors to retrieve either cookies, session storage items, or local storage items from the browser using the `BrowseTheWeb` ability provided by Playwright.
+This class enables actors to retrieve either cookies, session storage items, or local storage items from the browser using the `BrowseTheWeb` ability provided by Testla.

 ## Table of Contents